 IEC standard 60383-1 “Insulators for overhead lines with a nominal voltage above 1000 V, part 1: Ceramic of glass insulators for a.c. systems – definitions, test methods and acceptance criteria” has not been revised since 1993, when its fourth edition was released.
 This standard deals with pin insulators, line post insulators, string insulator units and insulators for overhead electric traction lines.
 Although the standard has proven stable and is referred to frequently, the past few years have seen an increase in requests for non-standardized tests based on specific requirements by transmission system operators.
 The main reason for this is that some TSOs believe that existing tests are not stringent enough, as evidenced by different types of failures being experienced in service.
 This suggests a need to develop tougher requirements in terms of increased test duration and number of samples in combination with new test methods.

 At the TC36 plenary meeting in Frankfurt in 2016, it was therefore decided to start revision of the standard and this task was assigned to a new maintenance team (MT20).
 A CD is to be distributed to the national committees with the aim to publish the new revision by the end of 2020.
-This contribution to INMR by Dr. Dan Windmar, Convenor of IEC TC36 MT20, summarizes work done by the summer 2019.
-This work is on-going and final content and wording remains to be decided by MT20 as well as the national committees of participating countries.
+This edited Oct 2019 contribution to INMR by Dan Windmar, Convenor of IEC TC36 MT20, summarized work done by summer 2019.
+The work has been on-going and final content and wording will be decided by MT20 as well as the National Committees of participating countries.

 Layout of Standard